OwenDiBacco/Transcript-Code/README.md

 # MP4 Transcripter

 The objective of this program is to recieve a path to a zip file which should contain mp4 files (this will still work with folders).<br>
-The program will output a zip file full of text files, containing the transcripts for each original mp4. <br>
-Each folder inside the output zip file will contain a text file named 'All.txt'.
-The content of this text file contains all the combined text files in the folder.<br>
+The program will produce a transcript of each mp4 file and a text file containing all the transcripts in the directory named 'All.txt.'<br>

 ## Table of Contents